Flight Training Programs in Florida

 • Piper Seminole: multi-engine training (MEL, MEI)

-Here's the clearest path from zero flight experience to FAA certificate.
-The same 6 steps apply whether you're training for airplanes or helicopters.
+Here is the clearest path from zero flight experience to FAA certificate.

-Ground school teaches aerodynamics, regulations, weather, navigation and FAA exam prep.
-Flight lessons start immediately, typically 3–5 per week for full-time students.
-See our student life page.
+Ground school covers aerodynamics, regulations, weather, navigation, and FAA exam prep.
+Flight lessons start immediately, typically 3 to 5 per week for full-time students.

 International Students: F-1 Visa and I-20